emberjs/rfcs/text/0000-run-callback.md

 By having the application register the waiters itself, we can avoid compromising the "purity" of the acceptance tests which would otherwise need to reach into the application's running state.

-The return value of of `Ember.run.callback()` would be the wrapped function, but the waiter would be registered immediately.
+The return value of `Ember.run.callback()` would be the wrapped function, but the waiter would be registered immediately.
 If the callback is no longer needed, the user could cancel the waiter by passing the callback to `Ember.run.cancel()` (matching the other async `Ember.run.*` methods).

 The implementation has been spiked out in an addon: [ember-run-callback](https://github.com/davewasmer/ember-run-callback).